-- Company policy is to cancel a policy upon notification from the agent of the policyholder's request, and to process premium refunds in a timely manner. - All unearned premium is refunded to the policyholder on a pro-rata basis. - Automobile policyholders may cancel their policy only after filing a Form 2A-Notice of Transfer of Coverage, proof that the vehicle has been taken out of service or evidence that they have moved out of Massachusetts.
+- Company policy is to cancel a policy upon notification from the agent or the policyholder, and to process premium refunds in a timely manner. - All unearned premium is refunded to the policyholder on a short rate or a pro-rata basis. - Automobile policyholders may cancel their policy only after filing a Form 2A-Notice of Transfer of Coverage, proof that the vehicle has been taken out of service or evidence that they have moved out of Massachusetts.